Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: Conclusion

 \section{Conclusion}

-A class of dissipative Ermakov-Pinney equations, either with standard $m=2$ or higher-order $m>2$ nonlinearities, and with nonlinear dissipation of the Abel-Chiellini-integrable type has been introduced.
-The general solutions are obtained directly by the Abel equation route and also using the dynamic invariant of Ermakov pairs of equations of this type and the particular solution of one member of the pair, both in the standard case and in the case of any odd Ermakov nonlinearity.
-The technique based on Abel's equation we used here is unique to the constant frequency systems and cannot be directly generalized to the case of time-dependent oscillators.
-This is due to the fact that the Chiellini integrability condition which plays a central role in obtaining the results do not apply to the cases when there exist an explicit dependence on the independent variable.
-Another remarkable aspect is that the Chiellini nonlinear dissipative function is in fact a dissipation-gain function which could have interesting applications in the propagation of pulses.
+A class of dissipative Ermakov-Pinney equations, either with standard $m=2$ or higher-order ($m>2$) Reid nonlinearities, and with nonlinear dissipation of the Chiellini type has been introduced.
+The general solutions are obtained directly through the Abel equation route, and also using the dynamic invariant of Ermakov systems of this type of equations and the particular solution of one member of the pair, both in the standard Ermakov case and in the case of any Reid nonlinearity.
+The technique based on Abel's equation we used here can be applied only to the constant frequency systems and cannot be directly generalized to the case of time-dependent oscillators.
+This is due to the fact that the Chiellini integrability condition which plays a central role in obtaining the results does not apply to the cases with an explicit dependence on the independent variable.
+On the other hand, if Reid higher-order inverse power nonlinearities or other type of additional nonlinearities are introduced, one can still obtain integrable Chiellini-dissipative equations.
+We have discussed Reid examples of any order $m$ and also an example with an additional quadratic nonlinearity which led to a hyperelliptic case.
+Another remarkable aspect is that the Chiellini nonlinear dissipative function is in many cases a dissipation-gain function.
+If it can be engineered, it might have interesting applications in the propagation of laser beams and pulses in nonlinear optics and accelerators.